-Join us for their presentations in the Herrick Room, which is on the ground floor of Allen building (at the corner of Euclid and Adelbert) and immediately on the left if you enter through the revolving door of the Euclid Avenue entrance.
+Please join us for this discussion from 12:00 - 1:00 p.m. in the Herrick Room, which is on the ground floor of the Allen building (at the corner of Adelbert and Euclid).

-Lunch will be provided at the session and will be available from 11:45am so please arrive early to get your lunch so that we can start the talks right on time at noon.
-To help us estimate the amount to order, please let us know if you plan to attend this session by sending an email to email@example.com.
+Pizza lunch and sodas will be provided at this session.
+To help us estimate the amount to order, please let us know if you plan to attend each session by emailing us at email@example.com.